roxannecvl/scrapy/README.md

 I used coverage to see which branches are covered and there were two branches missing for this function (the one where strip_fragment is False and the one where origin_only is false)

 ### _get_callback in scrapy/scrapy/commands/parse.py by Marcus
 I initially ran Coverage.py before I worked on a function to determine the level of branch coverage in its corresponding test files, and after running Coverage for `tests/test_command_parse.py` and running `coverage html` for further investigation, I found that it had only 20% total branch coverage, and the method which I have chosen had <10% as it did not have any specific test cases for it in the test file.
-The tool also helped me spotted a flaw test case in the file which I have commented out.
+The tool also helped me spot a flaw test case in the file which I have commented out.
 In the end, my test cases expanded the total branch coverage of the file by 8%, and the total coverage of the function went from ~10% to 80%.

 ### Your own coverage tool